Vyral/doug-leugers-recruiting/_posts/2022-04-26-what-makes-cape-coral-so-great.md

 Do you know about Cape Coral?
 It’s one of the most desirable locations in Florida, and today we want to highlight what makes it so special.&nbsp;

-Cape Coral has consistently been showing up in Forbes’ list of top 10 real estate markets in the U.S. for several years, and this year is no different. **As the eighth best market in the country, Cape Coral is a hot destination for people from all over the world.** Founded in 1957 as a waterfront wonderland, this area was mostly swampland until savvy investors laid plans for its future.&nbsp;
+Cape Coral has consistently been showing up in Forbes’ list of the top 10 real estate markets in the U.S. for several years, and this year is no different. **As the eighth best market in the country, Cape Coral is a hot destination for people from all over the world.** Founded in 1957 as a waterfront wonderland, this area was mostly swampland until savvy investors laid plans for its future.&nbsp;

 Cape Coral was designed to be a boater’s paradise, so it’s home to over 400 canals.
 That’s more than Venice, Italy\!
 The Cape is home to fantastic fishing and boating opportunities, but if that isn’t enough for you, **we want to break down five reasons why people love this area:**

 1\.
-Prices are lower than other waterfront cities
+Prices are lower than in other waterfront cities

 2\.
-The climate allows you to enjoy outdoor activities all year round
+The climate allows you to enjoy outdoor activities year-round

 {% include pullquote.html %}